vl4ds/Documentation/docs-change-log.rst

 - Added documentation for :ref:`passing data to schedule handler methods <scheduling_passing_data>`.
 - Added :ref:`best practices <review_guidelines_parent_child>` for parent-child relationships.
-- Updated the :doc:`README` with pull request guidelines.
+- Updated the repository's README with pull request guidelines.
 - Added scheduling APIs to the :ref:`device_handler_ref` reference documentation (including all ``runEvery*`` APIs, which are now supported in Device Handlers).
 - Fixed broken cron tutorial link the :ref:`smartapp-scheduling` guide.
 - Added note to the :ref:`first SmartApp tutorial <first-smartapp-tutorial>` and :ref:`editor_and_simulator` that the simulator is inconsistent with the mobile application.